jhsrennie/MCERemote/resources/data/ReadMe.txt

 value.

-You can install any of the configurations included here just by double-clicking the .reg file (or by using the addon from within XBMC).
+You can install any of the configurations included here just by double-clicking the .reg file (or by using the addon from within Kodi).

 This is probably as far as you need to read if you're just curious.
 The following sections go into detail on the format of the